jeremy-harris/jekyll-now/about.md

 permalink: /about/
 ---

-I'm an entreprenuer who loves solving proglems.
-I own a successful IT company and I've sole a self-defense training company.
-I'm starting this blog to document my journey into the "new world" of Data Science as I try to figure all of this out and chart our on a new adventure of turning myself into a well respected data scientist.
+I'm an entreprenuer who loves solving problems.
+I own a successful IT company and I've sold a self-defense training company.
+I'm starting this blog to document my journey into the "new world" of Data Science as I try to figure all of this out and chart out on a new adventure of turning myself into a well respected data scientist.
 I hope you (and I) enjoy the journey!

 ### Contact me